-Montreal is the biggest city in Quebec Region.
-If you want to discover the French province of Canada, this is definitely a place to start, as there is an endless amount of things to do in Montreal!
+Montreal is the biggest city in the Quebec region of Canada.
+If you want to explore this French province of Canada, this article is definitely a place to start as there are an endless number of things to do in Montreal!

-Let’s start with a little bit of background of the city – Montreal is an island in St. Laurence River which was originally inhabited by the aboriginal population and then discovered and conquered by a French explorer named Jacques Cartier who claimed the whole land of Canada to be French from the mid-1700.
-Fast forward 1 century, they had a battle with the UK about the territory and lost.
-Now Quebec Province is the multicultural region of Canada and the people living there are usually bilingual – they speak French and English.
+Let’s start with a little bit of background of the city – Montreal is an island in the St. Lawrence River which was originally inhabited by the native aboriginal people.
+It was then discovered and conquered by a French explorer named Jacques Cartier who claimed the whole land of Canada for France in the mid-1700s.
+Fast forward 1 century, France had a battle with the UK about the territory and lost.
+Now the Quebec province is a multicultural region of Canada and the people living there are usually bilingual – they speak French and English.

-In short, it is such a unique destination with so many things to discover!
+In short, it is such a unique destination that has so many things to discover!

-In fact, my flight landed in Montreal and that is where I started my discovery of the country and the 2 weeks road trip around Canada!
+In fact, my flight landed in Montreal and that is where I started my exploration of the country and my 2 week road trip around Canada!

 Let’s begin!
-Here is the list of Montreal’s attractions that you cannot miss:
+Here is the list of Montreal attractions that you cannot miss:

-- 2. Hike the Mont-Royal for a beautiful view of the whole city
+- 2. Hike Mont-Royal for a beautiful view of the whole city

 - 3. Try a traditional Canadian poutine

-- 4. Pay a visit to Basilique Notre-Dame
+- 4. Pay a visit to the Basilique Notre-Dame

-- 5. Try Montreal’s craft beer in one of the local breweries
+- 5. Try craft beer in one of the local breweries

 - 7. Montreal Museum of Fine Arts